Climate of Dubai: Summer

-Summer in Dubai begins around the last week of April and ends around the first week of October.
-This period is characterized by extremely hot weather, hot winds and high humidity.
-Due to the city's close proximity to the sea, the temperatures in Dubai are slightly milder in summer in comparison to other Gulf cities such as Kuwait City and Riyadh.
-However, this means the city has high humidity which can make the weather extremely unpleasant in summer.
-Rainfall is scarce during the summer months, but the windy conditions ensure there are frequent dust storms.
-Strong thunderstorms, Tropical cyclone, and dust storm are not uncommon in the city during this period, these are accompanied by strong north-westerly winds and lower temperatures.
+Summer in Dubai lasts roughly from the last week of April to the first week of October.
+This period is characterized by extremely hot weather, hot winds, and high humidity.
+Due to the city's close proximity to the sea, temperatures are slightly milder in summer in comparison to other Gulf cities such as Kuwait City and Riyadh.
+However, this also means the city has high humidity which can make summer weather extremely unpleasant.
+During the summer months, rainfall is scarce, but the windy conditions produce frequent dust storms.
+Strong thunderstorms are not uncommon and are accompanied by strong north-westerly winds and lower temperatures.
 Temperatures regularly exceed 38 C during this period and fall to around 26 C overnight.
 The highest temperature recorded in Dubai is 50.1 C, reached in July 2023.

 Winter

-Winter in Dubai begins around the last week of October and lasts until the middle of April.
+Winter in Dubai lasts roughly from the last week of October to the middle of April.
 Most of the precipitation takes place during this season.
-Strong thunderstorms are not uncommon in the city during this period, these are accompanied by strong north-westerly winds and lower temperatures.
+Strong thunderstorms are not uncommon in the city during this period and are accompanied by strong north-westerly winds and lower temperatures.
 The average daytime high during January, the coolest month, is around 22 C with overnight lows of 12 C. The lowest recorded temperature in Dubai is 5 C, reached on early mornings from 10 to 12 January 2021.

-An urban heat island effect does exert an effect on Dubai as well, for example during the winter months when temperatures regularly fall to around 15 C and lower in the outskirts of the city and its suburbs, the temperature in Central Dubai rarely falls below 18 C. This can be clearly seen when comparing weather data from the city's two airports - Dubai International Airport and Al Maktoum International Airport.
-In the summer however, the opposite is true with average highs to be reaching about 43 C in the suburbs and 38 C in Central Dubai.
+Dubai is also impacted by an urban heat island effect.
+During the winter months, temperatures regularly fall to around 15 C and lower in the outskirts of the city and its suburbs, while the temperature in Central Dubai rarely falls below 18 C. This can be clearly seen when comparing weather data from the city's two airports - Dubai International Airport and Al Maktoum International Airport.
+In the summer, however, the opposite is true with average highs reaching about 43 C in the suburbs and 38 C in Central Dubai.